Parent PLUS Loan

 When completing this application, a credit check will be performed to determine the parent's eligibility for the loan.
-The earliest a parent can complete this application for the 2014-2015 aid year is June 1, 2014.
 The application can be found online at: https://www.studentloans.gov/

 The THIRD step is for a parent borrower to complete the Direct Loan Master Promissory Note (DLMPN) for Parent PLUS Loans on behalf of the student.
 If you already have a valid DLMPN on file with Direct Lending, you can skip this step.
 Each DLMPN is valid for 10 years as long as a disbursement took place.
 This can be done by going to https://www.studentloans.gov/.

 The FOURTH step in the PLUS process occurs when the funds are disbursed.
 After direct institutional costs (tuition/fees and campus room/board) have been paid, any excess funds will go either directly to your dependent student (by the method determined by the student for his/her other federal financial,) or to you, the parent borrower, via check.

 - You have the right to cancel all or a portion of the PLUS loan proceeds by contacting the Office of Financial Aid, Scholarships, & Veterans Services prior to disbursement.